spy-js/spy-js/README.md

 #### Configuration
 After launching spy-js UI you can start global tracing session without specifing any configuration.
 The session will trace all scripts from proxied traffic using default configuration parameters.

 To trace specific URL and configure what and how you'd like to trace, supply configuration in a form of a saved config file path on UI startup (or in a form of ad-hoc code any time after startup in configuration popup).
-See [sampleConfig.js](https://github.com/spy-js/spy-js/blob/master/sampleConfig.js) as an example of configuration file and description of what and how can be configured.
+See [sampleConfig.js](https://github.com/spy-js/spy-js/blob/master/sampleConfig.js) as an example of configuration file and description of what and how can be configured (including better performance/profiling accuracy tips).

 #### Known issues
 If tracing doesn't work (and console output or log file doesn't contain any explanation):